lucksei/k8s-submissions-chapter2/README.md

 helm install ngf oci://ghcr.io/nginx/charts/nginx-gateway-fabric --create-namespace -n nginx-gateway --wait
 ```

+> Instructions for installing the NGINX Gateway Fabric with helm on the [Chart's Artifact Hub](https://artifacthub.io/packages/helm/nginx-gateway-fabric/nginx-gateway-fabric)

-The NGINX Gateway Fabric uses `gatewayClassName: nginx` instead of `gatewayClassName: gke-l7-global-external-managed` in the yaml manifest.
+The NGINX Gateway Fabric uses `gatewayClassName: nginx` instead of `gatewayClassName: gke-l7-global-external-managed` in the yaml manifest, this should technically be the only modification needed for the deployment to work locally instead of GKE.

+Can now execute `./exercises/init.sh` to build, push & deploy the PingPong & LogOutput apps on the `exercises` namespace

 To delete the cluster when done, run

 ```sh
 k3d cluster delete my-cluster
 ```

+### 4.2.
+The project, step 21

+Creating the required Health Check Probes for the exercises apps because i misread tht exercise instructions... doing the same for the 'Project Apps'.